 Homelessness: Security guards patrol the area, so you won’t typically find members of the homeless community sleeping in this section of the riverfront.
 In fact, nearly every time I’ve walked around the Plant Riverside District, I’ve seen security guards.

 Safety: Plant Riverside is probably one of the safer areas along the riverfront, if I had to venture a guess.
 (It sits on private property, so it’s difficult to know the statistics for sure.)
-Be careful late at night if you leave the district, since the surrounding areas don’t have as much security.
+Be careful late at night if you leave the district, since some of the surrounding areas don’t have as much security.

 Interior of Plant Riverside lobby with a chrome dinosaur hanging from a 3-story high ceiling